 HEART teamed up with Rescue Paw Foundation, an organization committed to raising awareness and funding for no-kill animal shelters throughout the south, and is especially focused on rescue services in Lawrence, the poorest county in Alabama.
 We created a customized 4th-6th grade curriculum for Lawrence County covering shelters, spay/neuter programs, animal fighting, kindness, compassion, care, and safety.
 We trained a retired schoolteacher who is teaching the program at local schools, and have been reaching out to administrators to train teachers so that these lessons can become part of the school curriculum in the county.

 In 2009, HEART and the American Bar Association’s Animal Law Committee launched a joint humane education public service project to train volunteer attorneys and law students to teach a 4-lesson program on animal protection issues to local 4th and 5th grade students.
 Since the project’s inception, we have conducted trainings in the following locations: New York City; Washington D.C.; Baltimore; Chicago; Los Angeles; Portland, OR; Lawrence, KS; Chapel Hill, NC; and East Lansing, MI.

 Humane Spots Air on Detroit Public Television

-We partnered with Detroit Public Television (DPTV) and the Humane Society of Huron Valley to conduct a Humane Education Multi-Media Campaign, beginning with the creation of four vignettes to help promote the humane treatment of animals to elementary school aged children.
-We are pleased to share that the spots have already started airing on DPTV Channel 56, reaching 1.5 million US, and 1.2 million Canadian, viewers with our humane education messages.
+We partnered with Detroit Public Television (DPTV) and the Humane Society of Huron Valley to conduct a Humane Education Multi-Media Campaign, beginning with the creation of four vignettes to help promote the humane treatment of animals to elementary school-aged children.
+We are pleased to share that the spots aired on DPTV Channel 56, reaching 1.5 million US, and 1.2 million Canadian, viewers with our humane education messages.